common-workflow-language/user_guide/src/topics/command-line-tool.md

 %
 % - Spaces in commands https://github.com/common-workflow-language/user_guide/issues/39
-% - Arguments (tell the reader the different use cases for arguments and inputs, tell them there is a section about inputs)
+% - Arguments (tell the reader the different use cases for arguments and inputs, tell them there is a section about inputs) Different use cases for arguments and inputs
+Available primitive types are string, int, long, float, double, and null; complex types are array and record; in addition there are special types File, Directory and Any.

+The following example demonstrates some input parameters with different types and appearing on the command line in different ways.

+First, create a file called inp.cwl, containing the following:

+inp.cwl
+#!/usr/bin/env cwl-runner

+cwlVersion: v1.0
+class: CommandLineTool
+baseCommand: echo
+inputs:
+  example_flag:
+    type: boolean
+    inputBinding:
+      position: 1
+      prefix: -f
+  example_string:
+    type: string
+    inputBinding:
+      position: 3
+      prefix: --example-string
+  example_int:
+    type: int
+    inputBinding:
+      position: 2
+      prefix: -i
+      separate: false
+  example_file:
+    type: File?
+    inputBinding:
+      prefix: --file=
+      separate: false
+      position: 4

+outputs: []

+Sometimes tools require additional command line options that don’t correspond exactly to input parameters.

+In this example, we will wrap the Java compiler to compile a java source file to a class file.
+By default, “javac” will create the class files in the same directory as the source file.
+However, CWL input files (and the directories in which they appear) may be read-only, so we need to instruct “javac” to write the class file to the designated output directory instead.

+arguments.cwl
+#!/usr/bin/env cwl-runner

+cwlVersion: v1.0
+class: CommandLineTool
+label: Example trivial wrapper for Java 9 compiler
+hints:
+  DockerRequirement:
+    dockerPull: openjdk:9.0.1-11-slim
+baseCommand: javac
+arguments: ["-d", $(runtime.outdir)]
+inputs:
+  src:
+    type: File
+    inputBinding:
+      position: 1
+outputs:
+  classfile:
+    type: File
+    outputBinding:
+      glob: "*.class"

 ## Network Access
 This indicates whether a process requires outgoing IPv4/IPv6 network access.